 It is often advised to keep strict Montessori materials to the classroom, especially if your child is going to a Montessori Daycare or Kindergarten, to keep them interested.
 But if you are homeschooling, then you may also look into getting the Montessori materials into your home.

-Some of the materials are worth getting at home, especially when your child do not have access yet to a Montessori playschool.
+Some materials are worth getting at home, especially when your child do not have access yet to a Montessori playschool.

 Egg in the cup